oobabooga/text-generation-webui/LLaMA-model.md

 ### CPU offloading

-It is possible to offload part of the layers of the 4-bit model to the CPU with the `--gptq-pre-layer` flag.
+It is possible to offload part of the layers of the 4-bit model to the CPU with the `--pre_layer` flag.
 The higher the number after `--pre_layer`, the more layers will be allocated to the GPU.

 With this command, I can run llama-7b with 4GB VRAM: